 Loading…

-ChapterBrief · General
+ChapterBrief · Guides

-True Beauty reading guide — because if you watched the K-drama first, the manhwa is going to surprise you.
+True Beauty reading guide: if you watched the K-drama first, the manhwa is going to surprise you.
 This True Beauty reading guide covers the full 117-episode run: what the series is actually about, how the love triangle resolves, and where the manhwa and the drama diverge.
 Not because it's better (though I think it is, mostly), but because they tell the same story differently enough that finishing one doesn't spoil the other.

 117 episodes, completed.
 The full arc of Im Jugyeong's self-acceptance is readable from start to finish.
 This is the version to read.